fire1ce/DDNS-Cloudflare-Bash/README.md

 ## Installation

+> [!tip]
+> This [article](https://diyaagrams.com/Cloudflare/DDNS-Cloudflare-Bash-Documentation/DDNS-Cloudflare-bash) has an easier explanation for deploying this script.

 You can place the script at any location manually.

 **MacOS**: Don't use the _/usr/local/bin/_ for the script location.
 Create a separate folder under your user path _/Users/${USER}_